Carcinosomatidae: Palaeoecology

 Carcinosomatid eurypterids were among the most marine eurypterids, known from deposits that were once reefs, some in lagoonal settings, and deeper waters.
 This is in sharp contrast to their closest relatives, the mixopterids, which are not known from deeper waters.
 The only other eurypterid family known from deeper waters are the pterygotids, which had a similar distribution to the carcinosomatids, albeit more successful.
 Based on the distribution of the pterygotids, it is possible that carcinosomatids ranged worldwide.
 They are, alongside the pterygotids, the only eurypterid family known from the southern continent of Gondwana in the Silurian and Devonian.
 The only carcinosomatid genus known from non-marine deposits is Rhinocarcinosoma (though it is also known marine deposits), which has been found in fluvial (river) and lacustrine (lake) settings as well.

 Because of their bodies not being as streamlined as those of many other swimming eurypterids, and on account of the unique morphologies of their telsons, it is considered likely that the carcinosomatids were not very active swimmers, probably adopting a more nektobenthic (swimming near the bottom) lifestyle.
-This lifestyle is especially examplified in Rhinocarcinosoma, where the shovel-like protrusion at the front of its carapace may have been used for digging, or "mud-grubbing", and the swimming paddles were reduced in size compared to those of other carcinosomatids.
+This lifestyle is especially exemplified in Rhinocarcinosoma, where the shovel-like protrusion at the front of its carapace may have been used for digging, or "mud-grubbing", and the swimming paddles were reduced in size compared to those of other carcinosomatids.
 Given their size, carcinosomatids may have been top predators or scavengers, digging for food or perhaps even burrowing and lying in wait as ambush predators.
 They may have fed on worms, other arthropods, brachiopods and fish, using their forelimbs to push food into their mouths.